HeapsIO/heaps-doc/H3D-Render-Targets.md

 ## Rendering a scene to texture

-To render our scene, we can use `pushTarget` and `popTarget`.
-As a note, if you need to render multiple scenes, you'll want to create a `Scene` for each one.
+To render our scene, we can use `pushTarget` and `popTarget` to change what surface we render to. `pushTarget` will push a new render target on to the render stack. `popTarget` will remove the topmost target.
+This allows you to nest render operations as needed.
+You can also use `pushTargets` if you wish to render to multiple textures.

 ```haxe
 engine.pushTarget(renderTarget);